 With a wire nut, attach the black socket wire coming from the connection of sockets #1 and #2 to the black wire from socket #3, then add in one more black wire into the mix.
 This third black wire will be what connects to the black wall wire in your light fixture box.
 Do the same with your white wires.
 When all is said and done, you should have the free ends of just one black and one white wire; all other wire ends should be connected with taped-up wire nuts.

-Step 8: Attach and hang your light fixture.
-First, FLIP THE ELECTRIAL BREAKER OFF.
+First, FLIP THE ELECTRICAL BREAKER OFF.
 Then find the studs on your wall, then mark these positions on your fixture.
 Predrill your pine board for your hex screws, being extremely careful not to drill through the wires on the back.
 Wire up your light fixture, attaching the white wire of your fixture to the white wire of your electrical source, and doing the same with the black to black wires.
 After you’re wired up, ratchet the industrial light fixture into place with your hex screws.
 Check to ensure level.

 My bathroom had only two usable studs, very close to the center of the light fixture.
 Fortunately, they were mostly centered, even though I would have preferred them further toward the ends of the light fixture itself.